Global & International Studies Building 4005

-All students wishing to pursue the Jewish Studies major, the Jewish Studies certificate, the Jewish Studies Hebrew minor, and the Jewish Studies Ph.D. minor are encouraged to meet with Dr. Lipson-Walker as early in their IU careers, as possible.
-Appointments can be arranged by calling the Borns Jewish Studies Program secretary at 855-0453.
+All students wishing to pursue the Jewish Studies major, the Jewish Studies certificate, the Jewish Studies minor, and the Jewish Studies Hebrew minor are encouraged to meet with Dr. Lipson-Walker as early in their IU careers, as possible.
+Appointments can be arranged by calling the Borns Jewish Studies Program secretary at 812-855-0453.
 Sorry.
-Appointments cannot be arranged via e-mail.
-Students with questions for the advisor may e-mail email@example.com.
+Appointments cannot be arranged via e-mail or on Ad Rx.
+Students with questions for the advisor may e-mail firstname.lastname@example.org.

 Offers advising for: